chef/chef-web-docs/content/saas/opsworks_migration.md

 1. Register nodes with Chef SaaS.

-The steps to migrate from  AWS OPSWorks to Chef SaaS is given below:

-1. You will get a SaaS environment to start the process.
-The image is given below:
+## Prepare DNS for cutover

+As part of the migration process, we deploy with a Blue/Green method that links to your existing public DNS.
+Refer to an example shown in the image below:

 IMAGE

-1. Once the environment is created, the environment will be inserted under the monitoring tools.

-    IMAGE

-1. As a part of the process, a deployment will take place in a Blue/Green method which will directly link to your public DNS.

-    IMAGE

-1. Once the environment is created, you will get:

-    * Created default admin user.

-    * Created Master PEM and Pivitol User PEM file.

-    The above pointers will ensure that the environment can be used as a fresh environment.

-1. Once you receive the generic information that the SaaS environment is ready it is time to make a backup of the OPSWorks environment.

-    IMAGE

-1. Download the backup in **.zip** format, once it is created.

-    IMAGE
+## Backup OpsWorks

+You can take the backup of your OpsWorks using the following steps:

+1. Connect to the existing AWS OpsWorks environment and take a backup.

+1. Create a `.zip` file of the OpsWorks backup.

-1. While created a SaaS environment, a S3 bucket has also been created that can be used for storing the backup.
-The S3 bucket expires in 14 days after the environment set up and will only allow once backup file per bucket.
-If you provide two or more files, only the last upload will remain in the bucket.
+1. Copy the backup .zip file to provide the S3 Bucket.
+(This bucket will expire in 7 days after the environment is set up and will only allow one backup file.
+If you provide two or more .zip files, the last upload will remain in the bucket)

-    IMAGE

-1. Once the above steps are done, a backup will be restores into your new SaaS environment.

-    IMAGE
+## Restore OpsWorks backup to Chef SaaS

+The restore process is taken care by Progress Chef Engineers.
+You will be notified by your account manager once the restoration is complete.

+## Verify Restore

-1. Once the restoring is done, you can login to Chef SaaS using your OPSWorks credentials.
-After logging in, you will see data in the environment up to the day of the backup.
-This will include users, cookbooks, client runs, ECT.
+Once the restore is complete, you can log into the Chef SaaS using your OpsWorks credentials.
+Once logged in, you will see data in the environment upto day of the backup.
+This will include users, cookbooks, client runs, etc.

+## Update DNS

-The last step will be to point you OPSWorks Nodes to the Chef SaaS DNS to have node data flow going forward.
+The final step in the migration process will point your OpsWorks Nodes to the new Chef SaaS DNS to have node data flow going forward.